-SalesLoft’s Meetings feature allows you to blend your calendar right into your daily interactions with people.
-You can send your own or even your teammates’ meeting links.
-People can easily and quickly see your available times and immediately schedule time on your calendar for calls, demos, or to finalize deals.
+SalesLoft’s Meetings brings your calendar into your outbound communication.
+With meetings, you can send out your own or even your teammates’ meeting link.
+Then the people you interact with can view available meeting times and schedule time on your calendar for calls, demos, or to finalize deals.

 Things to Note: Meetings only operate with Gmail, Outlook 365, and Outlook Exchange email clients.
 SMTP connected emails or SalesLoft Mail do not comply with Meetings.